 Once again we reached the 7th round (last 16) of the FAI Junior Cup for the 2nd time in three years, unfortunately losing 1-3 to Kilkenny outfit Evergreen FC on 3rd February 2019 after beating Pegasus St. James 4-3, Balscadden FC (away) 3-1, Glebe North 2-0, Castleisland AFC (away) 3-0 and Glin Rovers from the Desmond League (Limerick) 4-0 at home in January 2019 in the 6th round.

 This was another remarkable season for VEC FC with Manager Kevin O’Hanlon at the helm, assisted by Dave Spring and Simon Roche, resulting in VEC winning the Premier Division for the third time in four seasons, and also completing a fantastic double by regaining the (O’Neill’s.com) Challenge Cup!

 When football resumed some 4 months later, unfortunately things did not go according to plan!
-While we duly won our next 5 premier division matches, we succumbed to South William Street Celtic on 15th August losing 2-0 in Ringsend and relinquishing our league title.
-To make matters worse, we exited both the Knight Cup and the Challenge Cup on penalties on both occasions.
-At least we atoned for this by winning the Premier Division Shield after a penalty shoot-out with Coolock Village in our final game of the season (on 29th August 2020).
+We succumbed to South William Street Celtic on 15th August losing 2-0 in Ringsend and relinquished our league title, finishing as Premier Division runners-up.
+We also won the Premier Division Shield after a penalty shoot-out with Coolock Village in our final game of the season (on 29th August 2020).